mr-samvel/floripa-guessr/README.md

 - Uses fast.ai framework with EfficientNet-B4 architecture
 - Performs image preprocessing (transforms) before training
 - Saves checkpoints and exports to `models/` directory

+## Models

+You can access the exported models and weights in the releases.